 There are several styles of mediation and the DRC uses a style called facilitative, interest-based mediation.
 This style is effective for most types of disputes and is particularly helpful for disputes involving long-term relationships such as business partners, neighbors, separating spouses with children, co-workers, internal families, and departments in organizations.

 If you choose the facilitative style of mediation it may still be beneficial to consult an attorney about your legal rights.
 The DRC does not give legal advice or advocate for either client but is happy to refer you to a list of mediation-friendly attorneys who can advise you before, during or after the mediation.
 You can also find a low-cost attorney by contacting the King County Bar Association.
 In some cases, attorneys can be present during the mediation as a resource for their clients, however, it is usually more productive in this style of mediation for the clients to speak on their own behalf and make their own decisions.

 The DRC will choose the best professional mediation team for your case based on the information we gather beforehand.
 The mediators will facilitate a structured dialogue that guides you through a step-by-step process to find a solution that works best for both parties.
 They will ensure that the process is respectful, safe, balanced and fair.
 Many disputes can be resolved in just one three-hour session but family disputes may take additional sessions.
 If additional sessions are needed, they are scheduled at the end of the first session.

 Once your meditation meeting date is set the DRC will send you a reminder letter with preparation instructions.
-When your arrive at the office you’ll check in at the front desk and pay for your mediation session or you can pay in advance using our on-line system.
+When you arrive at the office you’ll check in at the front desk and pay for your mediation session or you can pay in advance using our online system.
 The mediators will look for you in the waiting room when they are ready to begin.